confluentinc/librdkafka/INTRODUCTION.md

 The number of times a record has already been delivered is available via `rd_kafka_message_delivery_count()`, which is useful to detect and reject a "poison" record after a threshold.
+The broker also enforces its own maximum delivery count (`group.share.delivery.count.limit`, default 5); once a record exceeds it the broker archives the record and stops redelivering it.

 There are two acknowledgement modes, selected by `share.acknowledgement.mode`: